 - Financial Responsibility - Satisfy outstanding financial obligations to UNH Law; and

 - Conduct Code Violation - Not be subject to a complaint of an alleged violation of the Conduct Code that if determined against the student could result in the suspension or dismissal of the student.

-- Preliminary Bar (adopted by faculty 5/1/2014) (revised by faculty 5/4/2017) - Complete a preliminary bar exam administered by UNH Law.
+- Preliminary Bar (adopted by faculty 5/1/2014) (revised by faculty 5/4/2017) - All first year students, transfer students, and advanced standing students shall take a preliminary bar exam administered by UNH Law.
 This exam shall not count for course credit, GPA calculation, or class rank calculation.
 Scores on the preliminary bar exam shall not be recorded on students’ transcripts, although completion of the preliminary bar shall be noted on transcripts.
-All first-year students and transfer students shall take the preliminary bar exam on the date set by UNH Law.
+All residential first-year students and transfer students shall take the preliminary bar in the spring of 1L year (or first year); retake in spring of 2L (if needed).
+Hybrid JD students will take the preliminary bar in the spring of 2L year; retake in spring of 3L year (if needed).
 Students who are unable to sit on the designated date due to an emergency, religious reason, or other circumstances beyond their control shall contact the Director of Academic Success as soon as possible upon realizing they will not be able to sit and will work with the Director to make arrangements to take the test at an alternate time that is reasonable both for the affected students and UNH Law.
 Students shall complete the preliminary bar exam in one of the following ways:

 - receiving a score at or above the level set by the Committee on Academic Standing and Success (CASS) in consultation with the Academic Success Program when they take the preliminary bar in the spring of their 1L year (or, if they are transfer students, the spring of their first year at UNH Law);